tomLamprecht/OTPPayloadInjector/README.md

 # OTPPayloadInjector

 **OTPPayloadInjector** is a tool designed to encrypt shellcode payloads using a one-time pad and dynamically inject them into a C program during runtime for execution, aiming to bypass Windows Defender.
+The original payload will be split up in 2 parts one being hardcoded into the executeable and the other one being written to a .bin file which is getting read by the executeable during runtime.

 ## Features